Video System¶

 Usage

-Discovers all cameras compatible with the Opencv and Harvesters interfaces and prints their identification information.
+Discovers all cameras compatible with the library and prints their identification information.

 This command is primarily intended to be used during the initial system configuration to determine the positional indices of each camera in the list of all cameras discoverable by each supported interface.
 The discovered indices can then be used to initialize the VideoSystem instances to interface with the discovered cameras.